pclalv/crystal-key-item-randomizer/ideas.md

 # crazy stuff

-- trigger rockets radio tower trakeover if you get the `BASEMENT_KEY` early
+- trigger rockets radio tower takeover if you get the `BASEMENT_KEY` early
     - those sprites only appear if `EVENT_RADIO_TOWER_ROCKET_TAKEOVER`. would trigger by inserting line immediately after the line that gives the `BASEMENT_KEY`